Superpat/ancientreligions/README.md

 ===

-Current Version: 0.11
+Current Version: 0.2
+For Crusader Kings 2 Version: 1.101

-This mod aims at recreating dead or pseudo-dead religions in vanilla Crusader Kings 2, the premier release features the ancient cults of the celts, the Druidic religion.
-Other plans include Greco-Roman, Basque, Guanche and Mesopotamian paganism and further plans include Egyptian paganism and the Cult of Cthulhu.
+This mod aims at recreating dead or pseudo-dead religions in vanilla Crusader Kings 2.
+This version features the ancient cults of the celts, the Druidic religion, and the ancient religion of the Roman and Greek peoples.
+Other plans include Basque, Guanche and Mesopotamian paganism, and further plans include Egyptian paganism and the Cult of Cthulhu.

 Current Religions:
+ - Hellenic paganism
  - Brythonic Druidism
  - Gaelic Druidism